-"Backwardation" or "Contango" in the Market Prices of the Index Commodity Will Affect the Value of Your Shares.
+"Backwardation" or "Contango" in the Market Prices of the Index Commodities Will Affect the Value of Your Shares.

 As the futures contracts that underlie the Index near expiration, they are replaced by contracts that have a later expiration.
 Thus, for example, a contract purchased and held in August of the current year may specify an October of that year expiration.
 As that contract nears expiration, it may be replaced by selling the October of the current year contract and purchasing the contract expiring in December of that year.
 This process is referred to as "rolling."
-Historically, the prices of the Index Commodity may have been higher for contracts with shorter-term expirations than for contracts with longer-term expirations, which is referred to as "backwardation."
+Historically, the prices of certain Index Commodities may have been higher for contracts with shorter-term expirations than for contracts with longer-term expirations, which is referred to as "backwardation."
 In these circumstances, absent other factors, the sale of the October contract would take place at a price that is higher than the price at which the December contract is purchased, thereby creating a gain in connection with rolling.
-While the prices of the Index Commodity may exhibit consistent periods of backwardation, backwardation will likely not exist in these markets at all times.
-The absence of backwardation in the Index Commodity will adversely affect the value of the Index and, accordingly, decrease the value of your Shares.
+While the prices of certain Index Commodities may have historically exhibited consistent periods of backwardation, backwardation will likely not exist in these markets at all times.
+The absence of backwardation in such Index Commodities will adversely affect the value of the Index and, accordingly, decrease the value of your Shares.

-Conversely, the Index Commodity may exhibit "contango" rather than backwardation.
+Conversely, certain of the Index Commodities historically exhibit "contango" markets rather than backwardation.
 Contango markets are those in which the prices of contracts are higher in the distant delivery months than in the nearer delivery months due to the costs of long-term storage of a physical commodity prior to delivery or other factors.
-Although the Index Commodity may have exhibited periods of contango, contango will likely not exist in these markets at all times.
-Contango in the Index Commodity will adversely affect the value of the Index and, accordingly, decrease the value of your Shares.
+Although certain of the Index Commodities may have historically exhibited consistent periods of contango, contango will likely not exist in these markets at all times.
+Contango in certain of the Index Commodities will adversely affect the value of the Index and, accordingly, decrease the value of your Shares.